jabdul/crud-api/src/persistence/mysql/dump/README.md

 #dump folder
-your data definition file should be place in this folder.
+database dump file should be place in this folder